HaileThomas/retina/examples/disjoint_single/README.md

-# Disjoint Callback Core Prototype
+# Disjoint Callback Core Prototype (One Channel per Subscription type)

 An introductory example that logs TLS and DNS transactions, on disjoint processing cores.